kynda/garden.joehallenbeck.com/README.md

 -------------------------------------------------------------------------------

 1. Git clone this repository
+2. Run `npm install`
-2. Create a `container` directory (`mkdir container`)
+3. Create a `container` directory (`mkdir container`)
-3. Begin filling that container with wonderful notes
+4. Begin filling that container with wonderful notes
-4. Run `gatsby develop` to see those notes in your browser
+5. Run `gatsby develop` to see those notes in your browser

 You can change the stylesheet for your notes by modifying `src/components/stylesheet.css`.